quiet-node/hiero-consensus-node/hedera-node/docs/hooks.md

     /// Decides if the proposed transfers are allowed, optionally in
     /// the presence of additional context encoded by the transaction
-    /// payer in the extra args.
+    /// payer in the extra calldata.
     /// @param context The context of the hook call
     /// @param proposedTransfers The proposed transfers
     /// @return true If the proposed transfers are allowed, false or revert otherwise